-11. PREPARER CERTIFICATION

 I certify that the information I have provided above is, to the best of my knowledge, correct.

-Laura M Stevens September 15, 2021

-Signature Date

-Laura M. Stevens, AICP

-Name

-Senior Environmental Planner

-Fitle

-Parrish and Partners, LLC (803) 978-7611

-Affiliation Phone #

-I certify that the information I have provided above is, to the best of my recognize and agree that no construction activity, including but not limited demolition, or land disturbance, shall proceed for the above proposed profinal environmental decision for the proposed project(s), and until complapplicable FAA approval actions (e.g., ALP approval, airspace approval, special purpose laws has occurred. ed to site preparation, oject(s) until FAA issues a iance with all other
+I also recognize and agree that no construction activity, including but not limited to site preparation, demolition, or land disturbance, shall proceed for the above proposed project(s) until FAA issues a final environmental decision for the proposed project(s), and until compliance with all other applicable FAA approval actions (e.g., ALP approval, airspace approval, grant approval) and special purpose laws has occurred.

+Signature furers

 David Jeavons, CPA

 Name

-Director of Finance & Administration Title
+Director of Finance & Administration

+Title

 Roanoke Regional Airport Commission (540) 362-1999_x 284

 Affiliation Phone #